Free School Meals

 Parents/carers have to apply for Free School Meals through Hertfordshire County Council.
 The School Finance Office is always happy to help if a parent/carer has any queries regarding Free School Meals but they will be unable to apply on parents/carers behalf.

-If parents/carers have any other queries, they should contact the Education Benefits team either by email or by calling 0300 123 4048.
+If parents/carers have any queries regarding eligibility or the status of an existing application, they should contact the Education Benefits team either by email to email@example.com or by calling 0300 123 4048.

 What are the benefits of your child receiving free school meals?